curl/everything-curl/usingcurl-returns.md

  32. **Not used**

  33. HTTP range error.
-The range request didn't work.
-Resumed HTTP requests aren't necessary acknowledged or supported, so this exit code signals that for this resource on this server, there can be no range or resumed transfers.
+The range request did not work.
+Resumed HTTP requests are not necessary acknowledged or supported, so this exit code signals that for this resource on this server, there can be no range or resumed transfers.